Latin: Theobroma cacao

 In terms of mental health, cacao has no parallel.
 Its hard to be sad after receiving a nice warm cup of hot chocolate.
 For temporary relief of sadness and glooom, cacao can be a marvelous ally.
 For moody irritability often associated with pre menstrual tension, chocolate has long been known to be a good friend.
 Cacao stimulates, heightens awareness, promotes joy, creativity and play.
 It warms the heart and acts as an aphrodisiac for those who want to stoke that fire.
 Like all stimulants it can wear a person out eventually and should be used with some moderation.

-Cacao has been traditionally been revered as one of the most important deities to the Mayans.
+Cacao has been traditionally been revered as one of the most important deities to certain Mayan groups.
 Cacao is still an important part of spiritual traditions in modern indigenous cultures in Central and South America.
 Its key to think of this plant in terms of that lineage of traditional indigenous usage.

 Dosage: Hmmm…what is too much chocolate?
 Generally I like to add 1-3 tsp of cacao powder to one pint of milk.
 Add honey to taste and whisk well to make a good cup of hot chocolate.
 Add a sprinkling of cinnamon, nutmeg, and a dash of vanilla extract to spice it up.